-The event will be held on Saturday, August 11, 2018, at the Papakōlea Community Park.
+The event will be held on Saturday, October 19, 2019, at the Papakōlea Community Park.
 The theme, E Nānā I Ke Kumu, is representative of our practices in Papakōlea – taking the ʻike (knowledge) of our kūpuna (ancestors), passing it down through generations, so our culture remains authentic and vibrant.
-Proceeds from the 3rdAnnual Papakōlea Pāʻina will support the Papakōlea Community Scholarship Program and community educational initiatives.
+Proceeds from the 4thAnnual Papakōlea Pāʻina will support the Papakōlea Community Scholarship Program and community educational initiatives.

-- Click here to purchase your Pāʻina Tickets at EventBrite
+- Click here to purchase your Pāʻina Tickets online at EventBrite.

-The Papakōlea Community Development Corporation (PCDC) is a 501(c)3 community-based nonprofit, established in 1999, to serve as a steward of the Papakōlea Community Park and Center, and provide the residents of the Papakōlea, Kewalo, and Kalāwahine, with a full range of comprehensive services.
+The Papakōlea Community Development Corporation (PCDC) is a 501(c)3 community-based nonprofit, celebrating 20 years of service to community – as a steward of the Papakōlea Community Park and Center, and provide the residents of the Papakōlea, Kewalo, and Kalāwahine, with a full range of comprehensive services.
 PCDC is coordinating this event with the support of Kula No Nā Po‘e Hawai‘i, another community-based nonprofit that exists to provide educational and health services to the residents of the Hawaiian Homestead communities of Papakōlea, Kewalo, and Kalāwahine; and the Genoa Keawe Foundation, a nonprofit established, in honor of the late Papakōlea community member and legendary Hawaiian musician, to preserve and promote traditional Hawaiian music, culture, and language.

 For more information about the event, contact Ms. Lilia Kapuniai, at 808.520.8998 or e-mail firstname.lastname@example.org.
 For more information about sponsoring organizations, see contact information below.